CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 ### Upload Upgrade Images

-To upload the network OS or NetQ images that you want to use for upgrade, first download the Cumulus Linux or SONiC disk images (*.bin* files) and NetQ Debian packages needed for upgrade from the {{<exlink url="https://support.mellanox.com/s/downloads-center" text="Downloads Center">}} and {{<exlink url="http://netq.cumulusnetworks.com/repos/deb/pool/netq-4.0/p/python-netq/" text="NetQ repository">}}, respectively.
+To upload the network OS or NetQ images that you want to use for upgrade, first download the Cumulus Linux or SONiC disk images (*.bin* files) and NetQ Debian packages needed for upgrade from the {{<exlink url="https://enterprise-support.nvidia.com/s/" text="NVIDIA Enterprise Support Portal">}} and {{<exlink url="https://apps3.cumulusnetworks.com/repos/deb/pool/netq-latest/p/python-netq/" text="NetQ repository">}}, respectively.
 Place them in an accessible part of your local network.

 If you are upgrading the network OS on switches with different ASIC vendors or CPU architectures, you need more than one image.
 For NetQ, you need both the `netq-apps` and `netq-agent` packages for each variant.